stheralves/quickstart/CONTRIBUTING.md

-JBoss AS Quickstarts
+JBoss WFK Quickstarts
 ====================

-To contribute to the JBoss AS Quickstarts, take a look at the JBoss Developer Framework contributing guidelines at http://www.jboss.org/jdf/about/contributing/
+To contribute to the JBoss WFK Quickstarts, take a look at the JBoss Developer Framework contributing guidelines at http://www.jboss.org/jdf/about/contributing/